MSoup/MSoup/README.md

 ### Software Engineer - Slalom (April 2023 - Present)

--   Currently working on a generativeAI project to aid consultants in creating presentation decks
+-   Currently working on a generative AI project to aid consultants in creating presentation decks
 -   Developed and showcased an AI digital human at Google Next 2023 to increase company visibility and employee capabilities.
 The event got thousands of project managers, engineers, and business leaders to demonstrate the capabilities of the Google Cloud Platform.
 This AI was created by leveraging the Google Cloud Platform--serverless cloud functions behind an API Gateway.
 I contributed to the backend logic and created Terraform modules so that the project could be deployed anywhere.
 -   Architected and provisioned infrastructure to support a highly available web application in AWS, and allowed repeatable deployments through Terraform
 -   Produced a total cost of ownership estimate for the proposed solution
 -   Provisioned infrastructure to support a three-tier web application and deployed to AWS
--   Developed a serverless full-stack application using React, API Gateway, Lambda, Cognito and DynamoDB
+-   Developed a serverless full-stack application using React, API Gateway, Lambda, Cognito, and DynamoDB
 -   Architected and provisioned CI/CD pipeline to automate deployment of code using Jenkins and AWS developer tooling

 ### Software Engineer - Innovature Technologies (June 2022 - April 2023)